 Many Eritrean and Ethiopian human rights advocates, investigative journalists, and activists have taken a stand against the actions of their governments by coordinating global protests, appearing on news channels, and raising awareness on the issues both governments have tried to conceal.
 Abiy Ahmed, prime minister of Ethiopia, has completely blacked out communications in the Tigray region since the start of the armed struggle.

-On July 29, Access Now, a nonprofit news organization advocating for the stoppage of telecommunication shutdowns in authoritarian countries all over the world, published their findings on Ethiopia from 2016 shutdowns in Oromia to present day shutdowns in Tigray.
+On July 29, Access Now, a nonprofit news organization advocating for the stoppage of telecommunication shutdowns in authoritarian countries worldwide published their findings on Ethiopia from 2016 shutdowns in Oromia to present-day shutdowns in Tigray.

 “Eritrea did not shut down mobile data because people are not allowed to use mobile internet anyway, even in the rare cases when they have SIM cards.”

-Both governments have used telecommunication hacks to silent, suppress, intimidate, arrest, torture and kill journalists, advocates, and activists.
+Both governments have used telecommunication hacks to silence, suppress, intimidate, arrest, torture, and kill journalists, advocates, and activists.
 Eritrea is home to the most jailed journalists in Sub-Saharan Africa.

-In 2012 the government hacked Radio Erena using a sophisticated Distributed Denial of Service (DDoS) attack which kept the website down for 3 weeks.
+In 2012 the government hacked Radio Erena using a sophisticated Distributed Denial of Service (DDoS) attack, which kept the website down for three weeks.
 There have been other reports of Eritrean advocacy websites hacked in recent years.
 Eritrea shuts down numerous radio stations, independent news outlets, and schools that share critical views of their government.

-Eritrean journalists, activates, and human rights advocates have been intimidated, harassed, and silenced for far less.
-Eritrea is already capable of spying on it’s own citizens as they are subjugated to outdated telecommunication services.
-We believe the Pegasus spyware was likely purchased to spy on individuals in their own cabinet and GoE dissidents in the diaspora.
+Eritrean journalists, advocates, and human rights advocates have been intimidated, harassed, and silenced for far less.
+Eritrea can spy on its citizens as they are subjugated to outdated telecommunication services.
+We believe the Pegasus spyware was likely purchased to spy on individuals in their cabinet and GoE dissidents in the diaspora.

 We offer our forensics support

-You can fill out the form below if you’d like to be added to our forensics report mailing list where we’ll share updates, instructions, and provide additional support for tracing and remediating the malicious spyware on your personal device(s).
+You can fill out the form below if you’d like to be added to our forensics report mailing list, where we’ll share updates, instructions and provide additional support for tracing and remediating the malicious spyware on your device(s).